-Most grants received by Governments or agencies from Governments 'relate' to providing services to the community.
-However, Treasury strongly rejects the view that revenue recognition should be deferred until the goods and services are provided, either under AASB 118 or under AASB 1004.
-This is because in Treasury's view, the majority of grants meet the definition of a non-reciprocal contribution under AASB 1004 and are in-substance unconditional transfers.
+Most grants received by Governments or by agencies from Governments "relate" to providing services to the community.
+In HoTARAC's view, the majority of grants meet the definition of a non-reciprocal contribution under AASB 1004 and are in-substance unconditional transfers.
 As such, it is inappropriate to link revenue recognition with the provision of goods and services.
-This and other issues are further discussed in responses to paras (b), (c) and (f) below.
+HoTARAC strongly rejects the view that revenue recognition should be deferred until the goods and services are provided, either under AASB 118 or under AASB 1004.
+This and other issues are further discussed in sections (b), (c) and (f) below.

-Inappropriate for Australian Guidance to override other Accounting Standards
+Guidance overrides other Accounting Standards

-It is Treasury's strong view that it is inappropriate for Guidance to a Standard that does not form part of the Standard to override other Accounting Standards.
+It is inappropriate for Guidance, which does not form part of a Standard, to override other Accounting Standards.
 The status and relationship of any non-mandatory Guidance is ambiguous in terms of the AASB 108 hierarchy, particularly as it conflicts with Accounting Standards (refer above).
-If this Guidance was issued, NSW public sector agencies would be unable to apply it, given the inherent conflict with current Accounting Standards.
+Some jurisdictions have indicated that they would be unable to apply the Guidance, given the inherent conflict with current Accounting Standards.

-In particular, if AAS 29 and AAS 31 override the proposed Australian Guidance to AASB 1004 (particularly AAS 29, para 4.1 and AAS 31, para 6.1) then, until withdrawn, public sector jurisdictions will be in the untenable position of having three potentially different treatments across public sector entities, i.e:
+In particular, if AAS 29 and AAS 31 override the proposed Australian Guidance to AASB 1004 (particularly AAS 29, paragraph 4.1 and AAS 31, paragraph 6.1) then, until withdrawn, public sector jurisdictions potentially have three different treatments across public sector entities:

-- AASB 120 applies to for-profit public sector entities; - AAS 29 will apply to government departments, which are generally the budget dependent general government sector agencies; - AASB 1004 will apply to other not-for-profit public sector entities that are not subject to AAS 29.
-This would generally include non-budget general government sector agencies.
+- AASB 120 for-profit public sector entities; - AAS 29 for government departments, which are generally the budget dependent General Government Sector agencies; and - AASB 1004 for other not-for-profit public sector entities that are not subject to AAS 29.
+This would generally include non-budget General Government Sector agencies.

 This is not acceptable, particularly given that all three requirements are subject to change in the short term.

-Also, Treasury does not support the alternative view, put forward in the AASB's recently revised draft public sector strategy (as at 16 November 2005), which proposed that the Australian Guidance to AASB 1004 should apply, irrespective of the AAS 29 and AAS 31 override provisions.
+HoTARAC does not support the alternative view, put forward in the AASB's recently revised draft Public Sector Strategy Paper dated 16 November 2005, which proposed that the Australian Guidance to AASB 1004 should apply, irrespective of the AAS 29 and AAS 31 override provisions.
 It is not clear how this would be achieved.
-However, in Treasury's view, it is inappropriate for Australian Guidance that is not part of any Standard, to override other Accounting Standards.